 5 Reasons to Avoid An Online WillSeptember 2021 | Frank Buquicchio, Esq.

 People are often drawn to the ease of creating an online Will as opposed to seeking the guidance of an experienced elder law or estate planning attorney.
-Before you go down this rate yourself, read on for five reasons to avoid having your Will created online.
+Before you go down this road yourself, read on for five reasons to avoid having your Will created online.

 1. Proper Execution: Wills are formal documents that should be executed in a serious and formal ceremony.
 If your Will is not executed pursuant to state law requirements, it is likely to not be admitted to probate – meaning your wishes may not be followed.